 ARWU considers every university that has any Nobel Laureates, Fields Medallists, Highly Cited Researchers, or papers published in Nature or Science.
 In addition, universities with a significant amount of papers indexed by Science Citation Index-Expanded (SCIE) and Social Science Citation Index (SSCI) are also included.
 In total, more than 1,200 universities are ranked and the best 500 are published on the web.

 The Excellence in Research for Australia (ERA) initiative is an evaluation of research quality in universities by the Australian government.
-It is administered by the Australian Research Council (ARC) and was conducted in 2010 and 2012 and will be repeated in 2015.
+It is administered by the Australian Research Council (ARC) and was conducted in 2010, 2012 and 2015.

-The ERA assessment covers six years of research and judges the quality of publications.
+The ERA assessment covers six years of research and judges research quality.

 Visit our ERA data page for a better understanding of the assessment and a detailed view of our results.

-2. QS World University Rankings by Subject 2015
+2 QS World University Rankings by Subject, 2017